Ah, summer... *BUILDING SMASH*

 One of those rare cinematic curiosities where you can tell instantly how old someone was when they first saw the film based upon their reaction to it today.

-It goes like this: almost without exception, everyone who first saw Hook as an adult will—by virtue of being a horrible grown-up—completely and utterly loathe the film and everything it represents.
-They will label it bloated and indulgent, and deride it as treacly Spielbergian sentimentality run amuck, as well as... *gasp*... complete…
+It goes like this: almost without exception, those who first saw Hook as an adult will—by virtue of being a horrible grown-up—completely and utterly loathe the film, while loudly bemoaning everything it represents about cinema today.
+They will deride Hook as bloated and indulgent; treacly Spielbergian sentimentality run amuck; and, worst of…